 The goals of Inspiring Success guided the actions taken to ensure equitable opportunities and outcomes for First Nations and Métis students through respectful relationships with First Nations and Métis peoples at the local level and developing understanding of the worldviews and historical impact of First Nations and Métis Nation.
 All Prairie South School Division Staff and Trustees completed the Four Seasons of Reconciliation Training.
-This resource is a direct response to the Truth and Reconciliation Commission (TRC) of Canada's 94 Calls to Action, more specifically #62, which calls federal, provincial and territorial governments to develop and implement curriculum and learning resources from a First Nations, Métis and Inuit perspective.

-Elders, Knowledge Keepers, members of Wakamow Aboriginal Community Association (WACA) and Learning Department staff provided support and guidance for ceremonial events such as Smudging, Tipi Raising, Flag Raising and Cultural Feasts.

-All teachers in Prairie South School Division were offered Teaching Treaties in the Classroom Professional Development.

-In order to increase school level awareness of First Nations, Métis and Inuit resources, information and resources were provided to all staff on a regular basis throughout the school year.
-First Nations, Métis and Inuit reading materials were purchased and distributed to all schools.
+This resource is a direct response to the Truth and Reconciliation Commission School division (TRC) of Canada's 94 Calls to Action, more specifically #62, which calls federal, provincial and territorial governments to develop and implement curriculum and learning resources from a First Nations, Métis and Inuit perspective. actions taken during the 2020-21 Elders, Knowledge Keepers, members of Wakamow Aboriginal Community Association school year to (WACA) and Learning Department staff provided support and guidance for ceremonial achieve the events such as Smudging, Tipi Raising, Flag Raising and Cultural Feasts. outcomes and targets of the All teachers in Prairie South School Division were offered Teaching Treaties in the Improving First Classroom Professional Development.
+Nations, Métis and Inuit Student In order to increase school level awareness of First Nations, Métis and Inuit resources, Engagement and information and resources were provided to all staff on a regular basis throughout the Graduation Rates school year.
+First Nations, Métis and Inuit reading materials were purchased and outcome distributed to all schools.
 In addition, classrooms were given the opportunity to participate in various cultural teachings provided by Elders and Knowledge Keepers.
 The Curriculum Coordinator, Learning Consultants and educators spent a significant amount of time updating First Nations, Métis and Inuit resources and protocols this year.
 All staff in Prairie South have access to these resources and protocol documents.
 Prairie South self-declaration documents/forms for First Nations, Métis and Inuit students were revised to be more culturally sensitive and appropriate.

-Measures for Improving First Nations, Métis and Inuit Student Engagement and Graduation
+Measures for Improving First Nations, Métis and Inuit Student Engagement and Graduation Average Final Marks